 CIMBY students discover macroinvertebrates at Beaubien Woods Forest Preserve during water quality monitoring activities.
 Photo: Laura Milkert

-CIMBY is a joint program of the division of Environment, Culture, and Conservation's Calumet Environmental Education Program and Chicago Public Schools' Service Learning Initiative.
+CIMBY is a joint program of The Field Museum's Action Science Center and its Youth Conservation Action work (formerly called Calumet Environmental Education Program) and Chicago Public Schools' Service Learning Initiative.
 CIMBY activities help build students' leadership and scientific skills and helps students develop a meaningful relationship with nature.

 CIMBY Classroom Curriculum gives students a basic understanding of the natural history and environmental issues in their communities.
 CIMBY Staff support teachers and help them integrate the lessons into their teachings.

 Field Activities, centered around The CIMBY Field Trip Model and ecological restoration workdays, engage students in a specific local natural area.
 Throughout the field experiences, CIMBY students learn to care for prairies, woodlands, and wetlands.

 Student Leadership Events bring together students from a variety of the participating high schools, including a kick-off day of restoration and exploration at the Indiana Dunes, a Biodiversity Day at Sand Ridge Nature Center, a guided bus tour of the Calumet region, an Environmental Leadership Workshop and an end-of-the-year Science Summit hosted by the Field Museum.